vegardit/fast-apt-mirror.sh/README.md

 fast-apt-mirror.sh find [OPTION]...

 Options:
      --apply             - Replaces the current APT mirror in /etc/apt/(sources.list|sources.list.d/system.sources) with a fast mirror and runs 'sudo apt-get update'
+     --country CODE      - The country code to use for selecting mirrors.
+NOTE: Only applies to Ubuntu based distros.
+Defaults to http://mirrors.ubuntu.com/mirrors.txt
      --exclude-current   - If specified, don't include the current APT mirror in the speed tests.
      --healthchecks N    - Number of mirrors from the mirrors list to check for availability and up-to-dateness - default is 20
-     --speedtests N     - Maximum number of healthy mirrors to test for speed - default is 5 -p, --parallel N       - Number of parallel speed tests.
+     --ignore-sync-state - Don't check up-to-dateness of mirrors as part of healthchecks --speedtests N      - Maximum number of healthy mirrors to test for speed - default is 5 -p, --parallel N        - Number of parallel speed tests.
 May result in incorrect results because of competing connections but finds a suitable mirror faster.
      --sample-size KB    - Number of kilobytes to download during the speed from each mirror - default is 200KB --sample-time SECS  - Maximum number of seconds within the sample download from a mirror must finish - default is 3 -v, --verbose           - More output.
 Specify multiple times to increase verbosity.
 ```

 Finding a fast mirror: